What can we learn from Peter's declaration that Jesus was the Christ

 To think about the followers of Hitler, Mussolini, Idi Amin, and other evil political figures makes us shudder.
 People have so believed in such men that they unquestioningly dedicated their lives to helping each fulfill his particular ambitions.

 Some dedicated Italian Christians in the 1930s were convinced that Jesus Christ, not Mussolini, had the ultimate answers for our world.
 They even wrote a song about "Christ, our Duce."
-For their courageous outspokenness about who was their Supreme Leader, they paid a price.
+For their courageous outspokenness about who was their Supreme Leader, they paid a steep price.
 Some spent time in prison for their witness.
 A few even died as a direct result of their profound conviction that Jesus, and Jesus alone, was the one anointed by God.

 Their belief that Jesus of Nazareth was the long-awaited Messiah would allow them to do no less than throw their lives into helping Him fulfill His desires for the world.
 From this commitment growing out of their belief in Jesus, Italian Protestants emerged from the years of Fascism stronger than before.